codyduval/codyduval.github.io/_posts/2015-01-10-dci-rails-part2.md

 {% endhighlight %}

 After extending `User` with the `Parent` module, `User` obtains the ability to query for its children via the `#kids` method.
 You'll see that we're adding a new association onto the `User` class.
 I know, pretty ugly, right?

+One limitation of using `Object#extend` is that the new object is decorated for the life of the object - that is, there's no way to `unextend` it at the conclusion of the Context.
+While this technically violates a "rule" of DCI, in practice it's not a huge deal in Rails as objects have relatively short life cycles.

 ###Roles Encapsulate Interactions
 If you look at the full DCI Context class below, it's pretty easy to divine exactly what's going on.
 Instead of overloading the `User` class with methods that apply to both kids and parents, we encapsulate their interactions within a Role that is applied dynamically to the base class.